saifookhan/moia-scala-engineer-saif-imran/src/README.md

   1. server

+     - Handles the main business logic of the scheduler.
-     - Uess REST apis for endpoints visibility
+     - Uess REST apis for endpoints exposure.
-     - to be filled
+     - Code is broken into modules for better readibility.
+     - Specific type interfaces are used for return types.

   2. ui
      - compromises of a table view with Train name, terminal info, train direction, number of passengers.